|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in La Paz, Bolivia

-Day 2: La Paz — Murillo Museum, Valley of the Moon
+Day 2: La Paz — Costumbrista Museum, Valley of the Moon

-We begin our exploration of La Paz this morning with a visit to the Murillo Museum featuring the different customs and traditions of La Paz as well as some of the city’s most prominent historical events.
+We begin our exploration of La Paz this morning with a visit to the Costumbrista Museum featuring the different customs and traditions of La Paz as well as some of the city’s most prominent historical events.

-Today we take a flight from Uyuni to La Paz.
-If time permits we will visit the ruins at Tiahuanaco.
+Today we take an early morning flight from Uyuni to La Paz.
+Upon arrival we visit the ruins at Tiahuanaco.
 Tiahuanaco is the most important archaeological site in Bolivia and the historical ceremonial center of this pre-Inca civilization.
-Overnight in La Paz.

 Day 5: Copacabana, Lake Titicaca; To Peru